httpie/cli/docs/README.md

 ### Reading headers from a file

 You can read headers from a file by using the `:@` operator.
+This would also effectively strip the newlines from the end.

 ```bash
 $ http pie.dev/headers :@files/text.txt